 How long do apprenticeships last?

 An apprenticeship has to last a minimum of one year, but can be up to five years long depending on the level the apprentice is studying.
+It must also include at least 1,500 hours of combined on-the-job and off-the-job training over its duration.

 How much are apprentices paid?

-Apprentices are entitled to the minimum wage for their age if they are both are aged 19 or over and have completed the first year of their apprenticeship:
+Apprentices are entitled to the minimum wage for their age if they are both are aged 19 or over and have completed the first year of their apprenticeship.

-Apprentice entitlements
+Apprentice rights & entitlements

 Apprentices are entitled to paid holidays and rest breaks, as well as sick pay and any other benefits you provide to your employees, such as gym membership.